Pressure Mounts on Ministers to Block Tax Break Linked to Car Finance Scandal

 As the complaints process reopens, many drivers will be watching closely.
 Thousands of people who believe they were mis-sold car finance are hoping for answers and, in many cases, financial compensation.
 A large number of these complaints relate to PCP claims, where customers say they were not clearly told how their interest rates were set or how broker commissions affected what they paid overall.

-The redress scheme is designed to help resolve these long-standing issues, but one big question remains: who will actually foot the bill?
-There are growing concerns that finance firms may end up using tax relief to lessen the cost of compensation.
+The redress scheme is designed to help resolve these long-standing issues, but one big question remains: who will actually foot the bill of car finance compensation claims?
+There are growing concerns that finance firms may end up using tax relief to lessen the cost of a car finance refund.
 This has led to renewed calls for ministers to act and make sure the companies involved do not benefit financially while drivers are still waiting for fair treatment.

 Public Scrutiny Increases